VietCPQ94/react-signify/README.md

 ### Hardwrap

-Feature applying the value of Signify in a UI area and limiting unnecessary re-renders when the parent component re-renders.
+The feature applies the value of Signify in a specific interface area and limits unnecessary re-renders when the parent component re-renders.

 ```tsx
 import { signify } from 'react-signify';